Setup Firewall

 UNDERSTAND

-This is going to restrict access to your Node from this location only.
+This is going to restrict access to your node from this location only.
 If you want access into your node from other locations (like roaming on your mobile device), you will need to create a more complex rule here (out of scope of this document).

 IMPORTANT

-The less restrictive your access, the more vulnerable your Node becomes.
+The less restrictive your access, the more vulnerable your node becomes.

 Let's walk through the two Inbound Rules that we will need.